OlivierLD/raspberry-coffee/JupyterNotebooks/deep.learning.crash.course/TRANSCRIPT.md

 ###### Deep Blue defeating Garry Kasparov?
 Maybe Artificial Intelligence, but not Deep Learning, as the machine did not go through a learning process.
+IBM actually called this GOFAI (Good Old-Fashioned Artificial Intelligence)...
-The computer was able to identify _already played games_, and was mimicking was was done before.
+The computer was able to identify _already played games_ (very fast), and was mimicking was was done before.
 Kasparov may very well have been defeated by one of his _own_ previous games...

 ###### Google's AlphaGo beating Go champion?